Connect with others who understand.

 Why Do Comorbidities Matter?

 When you are diagnosed with leukemia, cancer may seem like your biggest worry.
-In fact, having comorbidities may influence your leukemia prognosis.
+In fact, having other health conditions might affect how your leukemia progresses.
 One large study on comorbidity in blood cancer included 2,550 people with AML, 1,000 people with CML, and 4,584 people with myeloma — a closely related form of blood cancer.
 Results of the study showed that people with cancer plus comorbidities were more likely to die from all causes, including blood cancer.

-The related conditions that were the biggest prognostic factors for overall survival with leukemia included:
+The related conditions that had the biggest impact on overall survival with leukemia included:

 • Kidney disease